firebase/geofire-java/README.md

 The ready event is fired once the current data has been loaded from the server and the initial key entered events for all keys currently within the query have been fired.
-Note that locations might change while loading the data and key moved and key exited events might therefor still occur before the ready event was fired.
+Note that locations might change while loading the data and key moved and key exited events might therefore still occur before the ready event was fired.
 If the query criteria is updated, the ready event will be fired again once all events for the new query criteria have been fired.
 This includes key exited events for keys that no longer match the query.